mongodb/mongo-hhvm-driver/serialization.rst

     a PHP object of the class name as defined by the ``__pclass`` property.

-    If the named class implements the ``MongoDB\BSON\Unserializable`` interface, then the properties of the BSON document, minus the ``__pclass`` property are sent as an associative array to the ``bsonUnserialize`` function to initialise the object's properties.
+    If the named class implements the ``MongoDB\BSON\Unserializable`` interface, then the properties of the BSON document, including the ``__pclass`` property, are sent as an associative array to the ``bsonUnserialize`` function to initialise the object's properties.

     If the named class does not implement the ``MongoDB\BSON\Unserializable``